ComVisDinh/RealtimeTrafficSignRecognition/README.md

 # Real-time Traffic Sign Recognition

-A real-time traffic sign recognition using HOG and SVM.
+A real-time traffic sign recognition in a hierarchy approach using HOG and SVM.

 *) Dependencies
 1) OpenCV